 But the fun fact here is after Advance Australia Fair was picked, the Fraser government after Whitlam changed it back to God Save the Queen and then eventually let everyone have a vote on it in 1977...in a national plebiscite.

 Um, OK.
-So what happened in the directions hearing on August 11?
+So what has happened in the directions hearings so far?

 Australia is holding a voluntary postal vote on same-sex marriage...how did we get here?

 The plebiscite policy originally came out of a six-hour emergency joint party room meeting called by then prime minister Tony Abbott in August 2015.
 It came after heightened debate on the issue of same-sex marriage in Australia, and growing pressure on the government to take action.